-- (a) The grievance shall be stated in writing and shall be submitted to the Chairperson of the Personnel Committee or their designate with a copy to the BCUWU Representative.
-The written grievance shall provide: - (1) a description of the of the incident(s) in dispute, if any, from which the grievance arose; and Article(s) of the agreement that have been violated, - (2) a suggested remedy. - (b) The Chairperson of the Personnel Committee or their designate shall meet with the Employee within fifteen (15) working days.
-The Employee may be accompanied by an advocate of the Employee's choice; the Chairperson of the Personnel Committee or their designate may be accompanied by another member of the Committee. - (c) After receipt of a written grievance, the Employer shall have a maximum of fifteen (15) working days in which to present a written response to the Employee.
+(a) The grievance shall be stated in writing and shall be submitted to the Chairperson of the Administrative Committee or their designate with a copy to the BCUWU Representative.
+The written grievance shall provide:

+(1) a description of the of the incident(s) in dispute, if any, from which the grievance arose; and article(s) of the agreement that have been violated, employee's choice; the Chairperson of the Administrative Committee or their designate may be accompanied by another member of the Committee.

+(2) a suggested remedy.

+(b) The Chairperson of the Administrative Committee or their designate shall meet with the employee within fifteen (15) working days.
+The employee may be accompanied by an advocate of the

+(c) After receipt of a written grievance, the Employer shall have a maximum of fifteen (15) working days in which to present a written response to the employee.
 Failing settlement, the grievance shall proceed to Step II within a maximum of fifteen (15) working days.